Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

 With the Level 2 boundary map, Level 3 becomes bounded structural navigation.

 With v3, the warning layer begins operating directly over raw ordered trajectory events.

+With v4, the same mechanism is applied to external-style raw ordered trajectory records while tracking source independence.

 ---